Re-imagining Long-term Residential Care:

-Our international interdisciplinary team is led by Dr. Pat Armstrong at York University, and includes academics from 5 Canadian provinces, 3 American states, the U.K., Sweden, Germany and Norway.
-It includes people trained in sociology, medicine, social work, history, media studies, philosophy, architecture, health policy and more.
-Graduate students, who will be the next generation of long-term care researchers, are full team members.
+Our international interdisciplinary team, led by Dr. Pat Armstrong at York University, included academics from Canada, the U.S., the U.K., Sweden, Germany and Norway.
+It included academics from sociology, medicine, social work, history, media studies, philosophy, architecture, health policy and more.
+Graduate students were included as full team members.

-Partners in this research are representatives from workers’ unions, employer associations, and community organizations that represent older people.
+Partners in the research were representatives from workers’ unions, employer associations, and community organizations representing older people.

-Other interested people and organizations are supporting the research team by providing information and feedback, attending community consultations and sharing resources.
+Others interested in long-term care supported the research team by providing information and feedback, attending community consultations and sharing resources.